Louminator/Louminator.github.io/_teaching/undergraduate.md

 ---
 I have broad teaching interests at the undergraduate level that cover topics spanning all four years of mathematical content. bla bla ba I have broad teaching interests at the undergraduate level that cover topics spanning all four years of mathematical content. bla bla ba I have broad teaching interests at the undergraduate level that cover topics spanning all four years of mathematical content. bla bla ba I have broad teaching interests at the undergraduate level that cover topics spanning all four years of mathematical content. bla bla ba I have broad teaching interests at the undergraduate level that cover topics spanning all four years of mathematical content. bla bla ba

-Perspectives on Mathematics, Analytic Geometry and Calculus A, Engineering Mathematics I, Engineering Mathematics III, Algorithmic and Numerical Solution of Differential Equations, Advanced Calculus, Contemporary Applications of Mathematics, Partial Differential Equations

 Heading 1
 ======